 Christian Bale and Michael Caine in Batman Begins.

 First of all, I too have always hated Tim Burton's Batman movies.
 So I am very happy to have enjoyed this movie so well.
 There are a few jokes but they fit into the plot without ever being campy, such as when Alfred tells Bruce he can borrow the Rolls Royce.

-Scott bemoans the first third of the movie as being needlessly long.
-He then compliments Bale's humanizing portrayal of Batman.
-Without the beginning of the movie we would not have fully understood the origin of Batman and, most importantly, the origin of Bruce's psyche.
+Scott bemoans the first third of the movie as being needlessly long and he is right.
+However, without the beginning of the movie we would not have fully understood the origin of Batman and, most importantly, the origin of Bruce's psyche.